opensearch-project/dashboards-notebooks/README.md

 ## Code of Conduct

-This project has adopted an [Open Source Code of Conduct](https://github.com/opensearch-project/.github/blob/main/CODE_OF_CONDUCT.md).
+This project has adopted the [Amazon Open Source Code of Conduct](CODE_OF_CONDUCT.md).
+For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq), or contact [opensource-codeofconduct@amazon.com](mailto:opensource-codeofconduct@amazon.com) with any additional questions or comments.

 ## Security issue notifications